CenturyLinkCloud/PublicKB/Servers/exporting-a-vm-to-an-ovf-from-vmware-workstation-for-import-into-the-tier-3-cloud.md

 <h3>Description:</h3>
 <p>OVF (<strong>Open Virtualization Format</strong>) is an open standard for packaging and distributing virtual machines or virtual appliances.
 The OVF standard is not proprietary, and thus cross-platform compatible regardless of hypervisor (VMware, Hyper-V,
   Xen).
-This article details the steps associated with exporting a virtual machine from VMware Workstation for import into the Tier 3 cloud.</p>
+This article details the steps associated with exporting a virtual machine from VMware Workstation for import into the CenturyLink Cloud.</p>
 <h3>Steps:</h3>
 <p><strong>1.</strong> Launch VMware Workstation.
 In the “Library” pane, select the machine you wish to export.</p>
 <blockquote>